Signatures of the spin Hall effect in hot and dense QCD matter

 \acknowledgments We gratefully acknowledge the contributions of Shuai Liu, who collaborated with us on this research project during its early stages.
-We thank helpful discussions with Francesco Becattini, Iurii Karpenko, Chun Shen and especially thank Xiangyu Wu for the code verification on the part of the results presented in this work.
-This work was supported in part by the NSFC under grant No.~12075007 (B.F. and H.S.), No.~12147173 (B.F.) and No.~11861131009, No.~12075098 (L.P.).
-Y.Y. thanks the support from the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDB34000000.
-We also acknowledge the extensive computing resources provided by the Supercomputing Center of Chinese Academy of Science (SCCAS), Tianhe-1A from the National Supercomputing Center in Tianjin, China and the High-performance Computing Platform of Peking University.
+We thank helpful discussions with Iurii Karpenko, Chun Shen and especially thank Xiangyu Wu for the code verification on the part of the results presented in this work.
+This work was supported in part by the NSFC under grants No.~12575138 and No.~12247107 (H.S.), No.~12147173 (B.F.) and No.~12435009 (L.P.).
+YY acknowledges the support from NSFC under grant No.12175282 and by CUHK-Shenzhen University Development Fund under the Grant No. UDF01003791.
+We also acknowledge the extensive computing resources provided by the Supercomputing Center of Chinese Academy of Science (SCCAS), Tianhe-1A from the National Supercomputing Center in Tianjin, China and the High-performance Computing Platform of Peking University.\\